Why must I attend New Student Orientation (NSO)?

 Do I have to sign up for NSO in advance?

 Yes.
-Please refer to the Register page.
+Please refer to the bottom of the Eagles Nest: New Student Orientation page.
 Students who have not registered for a NSO session, will not be permitted to attend.

 Are guests allowed to join me during NSO?